rietmann/specfem3d-example/README.md

     cd specfem3d

 Specfem3d uses the autotools/configure/make build environment, which I'll assume you are comfortable enough to make adjustments to.
-I'll assume you're mpif90 is already equipped with ifort (with compiled mpi module i.e., `use mpi` works).
+I'll assume your mpif90 is already equipped with ifort (with compiled mpi module i.e., `use mpi` works).

     ./configure FC=ifort
     make